Jo Adell: 2024

-Before the 2024 season, Adell was considered as the fourth outfielder of the team, following Mike Trout, Taylor Ward and Mickey Moniak.
+Before the 2024 season, Adell was considered as the fourth outfielder on the Angels, following Mike Trout, Taylor Ward and Mickey Moniak.
 While spring training, he tried to change his approach, working to improve the contact rate.
-As a result of this change, he started first 24 games slashing .290/.338/.565 with 4 home runs, 3 doubles, a triple and 11 RBIs.
+As a result of this change, Adell started the first 24 games, slashing .290/.338/.565 with four home runs, three doubles, a triple and 11 RBIs.

-On May 20, Adell, Zach Neto, Logan O'Hoppe and Nolan Schanuel helped the Angels earn a 9–7 win over the Astros at Minute Made Park, marking the first time that the Angels received 4 home runs in one game from players 25 years old or younger.
+On May 20, Adell, Zach Neto, Logan O'Hoppe and Nolan Schanuel helped the Angels earn a 9–7 win over the Astros at Minute Maid Park, marking the first time that the Angels received four home runs in one game from players 25 years of age or younger.
 It was also the first time in MLB history a club had home runs from a 25-year-old, a 24-year-old, a 23-year-old and a 22-year-old in the same game.
 On May 31, he hit a game-tying pinch-hit grand slam against the Seattle Mariners at T-Mobile Park.
-It marked the 7th pinch-hit gland slam in club history, and the first game-tying gland slam since Hunter Pence did it in 2019.
+It marked the seventh pinch-hit gland slam in club history, and the first game-tying gland slam since Hunter Pence did so in 2019.

-Deteriorating from the good start of the season, Adell was in 3-month slump with the slashline of .162/.241/.328 over 73 games.
-To change this situation, he decided not to use leg kick in order to cut down on his strikeout rate.
-After the change, he slashed .273/.339/.505 with 5 home runs, 6 doubles and 15 RBIs in 29 games, down his strikeout rate from 29.1 percent to 25.2 percent.
+Adell then went into a three-month slump, with a slash line of .162/.241/.328 over 73 games.
+To adapt, he decided not to use leg kick in order to cut down on his strikeout rate.
+After the change, Adell slashed .273/.339/.505 with five home runs, six doubles and 15 RBIs in 29 games, with his strikeout rate declining from 29.1 percent to 25.2 percent.

 Adell played in 130 games for the Angels in 2024, slashing .207/.280/.402 with 20 home runs, 62 RBI, and 15 stolen bases.
-He was placed on the injured list with a left oblique strain on September 7, 2024, and was transferred to the 60–day injured list two days later, ending his season.
-He also improved his defense that year, tying for first with Mike Yastrzemski among all qualified right fielders with 6 DRS, per FanGraphs.
-After the season, he was named one of the 2024 AL Gold Glove Award finalists as a right fielder.
+He was placed on the injured list with a left oblique strain on September 7, 2024, and was transferred to the 60-day injured list two days later, ending his season.
+He also improved his defense that year, tying for first with Mike Yastrzemski among all qualified right fielders with six DRS, per FanGraphs.
+After the season, Adell was named one of the 2024 AL Gold Glove Award finalists as a right fielder.